jbr/cargo-mcp/README.md

 ## Environment Variables

-The `env` parameter allows you to set environment variables that will be passed to the cargo command.
+The `cargo_env` parameter allows you to set environment variables that will be passed to the cargo command.
 Common useful environment variables include:

 - **CARGO_LOG** - Set logging level (`trace`, `debug`, `info`, `warn`, `error`)
 - **RUSTFLAGS** - Pass flags to the Rust compiler (e.g., `-C target-cpu=native`)